Shaaali/identity-apps/docs/guides/applications/spa-react.md

 3. Select **Single Page Application**.

-    > At this point, you can decide whether to integrate your own Angular application or download an Angular Asgardeo sample application and try out the flow.
+    > At this point, you can decide whether to integrate your own React application or download an React Asgardeo sample application and try out the flow.

 4. Fill in the following details.